 “Underlying the NEH grants announced today is our belief that democracy demands wisdom,” said NEH Chairman Jim Leach.
 “From state Chautauquas and book fairs to collaborations between major international research centers, scholars are encouraged to help nurture an informed citizenry with perspectives offered by history, literature, and philosophy.”

 This award cycle, institutions and independent scholars in 43 states and the District of Columbia will receive NEH support.
-Complete state-by-state listings of grants are available in the box above.
+Complete state-by-state listings of grants are available in the list below: